Executive Director Rob Cuff

 Cuff was a high school certified football referee for 12 years, officiating several state playoff games, including three state championship games.
 As a respected English teacher for many years, he was named Teacher of the Year in 1995.
 Prior to joining the UHSAA, he was the Athletic Director at Mountain View High School.

 Cuff earned a Master of Arts Degree in Education from the University of Phoenix and a Bachelor of Arts Degree in English from Brigham Young University.
 He served a church mission to Dallas, Texas, and he graduated from Richfield High School, where he participated in several activities and sports.
 He was a member of a state football championship team and a state basketball championship team when he played for his father, Bob Cuff, a long-time coach at Richfield High School.

 Rob Cuff is married to the former Sonya Garner of Provo, Utah.
-They are the parents of four children and recently became grandparents for the first time.
+They are the parents of four children and recently became grandparents for the second time.